earthgecko/skyline/docs/getting-data-into-skyline.rst

 Although collectd is great it ships via UDP, which is not great.
-So ensure that your metric pipeline is fully TCP transported.  statsd now has a TCP listener, sensu is good for server metrics and there are lots of options.
+So ensure that your metric pipeline is fully TCP transported.  statsd now has a TCP listener, there is telegraf, sensu, etc there are lots of options.

 Now getting the data in
 =======================